Jenoah

 Jenoah was an American indie rock band from Redlands, California, United States.
+Some sources say nearby San Bernardino.
 They were signed to Drive-Thru Records through November 2006.
 On November 30, 2006, the band announced via MySpace that they had broken up.

 Discography

 Morning Is When Jenoah Wakes Up

 Shortly after being signed to Drive-Thru Records, Jenoah digitally released the EP, Morning Is When Jenoah Wakes Up, as the first of two free downloadable EPs (the second being hellogoodbye's Hellogoodbye) on the label's homepage.
 The physical release was issued later with two bonus songs.
 The album's cover art comes from a photo published on page 130 of the February 1966 issue of Playboy magazine.